Xbox Series X Replica Mini Fridge Thermoelectric Cooler – Europe Version

 They are usually made with interior and exterior shells of plastic, with a hard foam in between.
 They come in sizes from small personal ones to large family ones with wheels.
 Disposable ones are made solely from polystyrene foam (such as a disposable coffee cup) about 2 cm or one inch thick.
 Most reusable ones have molded-in handles; a few have shoulder straps.
 The cooler has developed from just a means of keeping beverages cold into a mode of transportation with the ride-on cooler.
 A thermal bag, cooler bag, or cool bag is very similar in concept, but typically smaller and not rigid.

 Europe is a continent located entirely in the Northern Hemisphere and mostly in the Eastern Hemisphere.
 It is bordered by the Arctic Ocean to the north, the Atlantic Ocean to the west, the Mediterranean Sea to the south, and Asia to the east.
-Europe shares the landmass of Eurasia with Asia, and of Afro-Eurasia with both Asia and Africa.
+Europe shares the landmass of Eurasia with Asia, and of Afro-Eurasia with both Africa and Asia.
 Europe is commonly considered to be separated from Asia by the watershed of the Ural Mountains, the Ural River, the Caspian Sea, the Greater Caucasus, the Black Sea, and the waterway of the Bosporus Strait.

-European culture consists of a range of national and regional cultures, which form the central roots of the wider Western civilisation, and together commonly reference ancient Greece and ancient Rome, particularly through their Christian successors, as crucial and shared roots.
+The culture of Europe consists of a range of national and regional cultures, which form the central roots of the wider Western civilisation, and together commonly reference ancient Greece and ancient Rome, particularly through their Christian successors, as crucial and shared roots.
 Beginning with the fall of the Western Roman Empire in 476 CE, Christian consolidation of Europe in the wake of the Migration Period marked the European post-classical Middle Ages.
 The Italian Renaissance spread in the continent a new humanist interest in art and science which led to the modern era.
 Since the Age of Discovery, led by Spain and Portugal, Europe played a predominant role in global affairs with multiple explorations and conquests around the world.
 Between the 16th and 20th centuries, European powers colonised at various times the Americas, almost all of Africa and Oceania, and the majority of Asia.

 The Age of Enlightenment, the French Revolution, and the Napoleonic Wars shaped the continent culturally, politically, and economically from the end of the 17th century until the first half of the 19th century.
 The Industrial Revolution, which began in Great Britain at the end of the 18th century, gave rise to radical economic, cultural, and social change in Western Europe and eventually the wider world.
 Both world wars began and were fought to a great extent in Europe, contributing to a decline in Western European dominance in world affairs by the mid-20th century as the Soviet Union and the United States took prominence and competed over dominance in Europe and globally.
 The resulting Cold War divided Europe along the Iron Curtain, with NATO in the West and the Warsaw Pact in the East.
 This divide ended with the Revolutions of 1989, the fall of the Berlin Wall, and the dissolution of the Soviet Union, which allowed European integration to advance significantly.